Between Dec. 1 and Dec. 13, 10 Chicago Bulls players entered the NBA's health and safety protocols.

 Which Chicago Bulls players are in COVID-19 protocols?

-Matt Thomas, Ayo Dosunmu, Zach LaVine, Troy Brown Jr. and Alize Johnson all remain in health and safety protocols.
-Stanley Johnson, who was also in protocols, had his 10-day contract with the team expire on Saturday.
+Matt Thomas, Derrick Jones Jr., Ayo Dosunmu, Stanley Johnson, Zach LaVine, Troy Brown Jr. and Alize Johnson all remain in health and safety protocols.

 “That obviously can change based on the testing protocols, which has obviously got to be two negative tests,” Donovan added.
 “But that’s kind of what we’re anticipating at this point and time.”